Skip to main content

 Capacity commitments rewards panel

-The view of the Capacity Commitments rewards panel The view of the Capacity Commitments rewards panel
+The view of the Capacity Commitments rewards panel

-Rewards can have the following statuses:
+Rewards accumulate with each epoch and vest over time.
+Each reward can have one of the following statuses:

-• Claimed: Rewards already withdrawn from the CC.
-Both the CC's Provider and staker can initiate the withdrawal process.
-If the Provider initiates withdrawal first, rewards will be automatically sent to the staker's wallet
+Both the Provider and the staker can initiate the withdrawal.
+If the Provider initiates it first, the rewards are automatically transferred to the staker’s wallet

 note